 This knife would do well living in a tool box or fishing kit.
 As the name implies, it could also be used by hunters.
 For "every day carry" there are lighter and more sophisticated knives in our test.

 The Famous Folder price point seems to put a premium on the nostalgic design.
 The materials nor design is particularly sophisticated, but the price is well above the low end of our test roster.
-For a beefy tool like this, a better value might be our Top Pick SOG Trident Elite Assisted Opening** or either of the Best Buy winners we assessed.
+For a beefy tool like this, a better value might be our Top Pick SOG Trident Elite Assisted Opening or the Kershaw Blur.

 This model is a nostalgic product with a familiar look and design.
 Other tools in our test are more sophisticated, but the design and function of the Famous Folder are reliable and applicable.